-Investors are offered the opportunity to invest in the LP (a New Zealand limited partnership) that has acquired the forest Land and Treecrop and become a limited partner in the LP.
+Investors are offered the opportunity to acquire shares in the LP that has acquired the forest Land and Trees.
+Investors will become a limited partner in the LP.
 Under the limited partnership structure, limited partners have limited liability (so long as they do not take part in the management of the LP, which is described further below).
-An LP is a separate legal person from its limited partners and general partner.
+A limited partnership is a separate legal person from its limited partners and general partner.